aligheshlaghi97/asynchronous-python/5. Advanced Techniques/README.md

 ## asyncio Queue and consumer-producer workflows
 A queue is a first-in, first-out (FIFO) data structure with put and get functionalities.
-This means that data can be added (put) to the queue and retrieved (gotten) in the order it was added, ensuring that earlier data is accessed first.
-In Python, the `queue.Queue` class provides this functionality.
+This means that data can be added (put) to the queue and retrieved (get) in the order it was added, ensuring that earlier data is accessed first.
+In Python, the `collections.deque` class (syncornized) and `queue.Queue` (parallel) class provide this functionality.
 Additionally, for asynchronous programming within coroutines, Python offers the `asyncio.Queue` API.

 Let's take a look at